Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Abstract

 \section{Abstract}

-We study the syzygies of canonical curves of even genus $g=2k$ over an algebraically closed field $\bbF$ with $\Char(\bbF)=p>0$.
-For $p\geq\frac{g+4}{2}=k+2$, we prove a structure theorem for the last syzygy space.
-As a corollary, this gives a new proof of Green's Conjecture for general canonical curves of even genus in positive characteristic.
-Assuming $p>2k$, we prove Geometric Syzygy Conjecture for a general smooth curve of even genus $g=2k$.
+We study the syzygies of canonical curves of genus $g\geq 3$ over an algebraically closed field $\bbF$ of characteristic $p>0$.
+We provide a new proof of generic Green's Conjecture for $p\geq\frac{g+4}{2}$.
+Using the techniques from the even-genus case, we establish a significant case of the Geometric Syzygy Conjecture for the last syzygy space of a general even-genus canonical curve (assuming $p>g$).
+In characteristic 0, it was shown in prior work that this case implies the full conjecture.